lambdamikel/Busch-2090/README.md

 ###Description

-For the Arduino Uno and Mega Version 1, the TM1638 module is used.
+For the Arduino Uno and Mega version 1, the TM1638 module is used.
 The **push buttons of the TM1638 are the function keys of the Microtronic**, in this order of sequence, from left to right: ``HALT, NEXT, RUN, CCE, REG, STEP, BKP, RUN``: